joaotavora/eglot/README.md

 This tells Emacs that any `python-mode` buffers in that directory should have a particular value of `eglot-workspace-configuration`.
-That variable's value should be _association list_ of _parameter
-sections_ which are presumably understood by the server.

-In this above, we associated the _section_ `:pyls` with the parameters object `(:plugins (:jedi_completion (:include_params t)))`.
+Here, the value in question associates section `:pyls` with parameters `(:plugins (:jedi_completion (:include_params t)))`.
+The parameter object is a plist converted to JSON before being sent to the server.

-### Multiple workspace configuration for multiple servers
+#### Multiple servers in `eglot-workspace-configuration`

-Suppose you also had some Go code in the very same project, you can configure the Gopls server in the same `.dir-locals.el' file.
-Adding a section for `go-mode`, the file's contents become:
+Suppose you also had some Go code in the very same project, you can configure the Gopls server in the same `.dir-locals.el` file.
+Adding a section for `go-mode`, the file's contents now become:

 ```lisp
 ((python-mode